sinaahmadi/klpt/README.md

 ### Welcome / *Hûn bi xêr hatin* / بە خێر بێن! 🙂

 Kurdish Language Processing Toolkit--KLPT is a [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) toolkit in Python for the [Kurdish language](https://en.wikipedia.org/wiki/Kurdish_languages).
 The current version comes with four core modules, namely `preprocess`, `stem`, `transliterate` and `tokenize` and addresses basic language processing tasks such as text preprocessing, stemming, tokenization, spell-checking and morphological analysis for the [Sorani](https://en.wikipedia.org/wiki/Sorani) and the [Kurmanji](https://en.wikipedia.org/wiki/Kurmanji) dialects of Kurdish.

+---
+#### Latest update on January 6th, 2022 🎉

+In the latest version, the followings are done:

+- It is possible to **stem** and **lemmatize** words of all part-of-speech.
+Up to version 0.1.4, stemming was only possible for verbs.
+- For stemming unknown words, a rule-based approach is provided.
+- When using the morphological analyzer (in [stem module](https://github.com/sinaahmadi/klpt/blob/master/klpt/stem.py)), prefixes and suffixes are returned separately.
+These used to be previously merged.
+- Stopwords are now available for both Sorani and Kurmanji.

+---

 ## Install KLPT